seven5/seven5.github.io/tutorial.md

 This "staging" area allows you to experiment with different version of various packages and then "godep save" a snapshot.
 Once you are satisfied with the snapshot you commit that to the repository.

+Because of the use of the external staging directory, it is *always* safe to delete the Godeps directory and "try again" with "godep save" if something gets messed up in your project.

 <a name="simple-server"></a>